 How I Grew My List FAST

+To grow my completely non-existent email list I decided to host a giveaway for my online candle store.
 I decided to giveaway $100 worth of candles to one lucky winner who opted-in to my email list by the end of November (at the time of this writing, the giveaway is still going on!).